kobaltcore/renconstruct/README.md

 Each task also has a `PRIORITY` class attribute which has a default value of `0` and determines the order in which to run the tasks.
 A higher priority means that task will be executed earlier than others with a lower value.
 Both positive and negative values are possible.

 As an example, the built-in `clean` task runs at `PRIORITY = -1000` to ensure it's always the last task to be run.

-#### `build`
-- `win`: A value of `true` or `false` determining whether to build the Windows/Linux distribution or not
-- `mac`: A value of `true` or `false` determining whether to build the macOS distribution or not
-- `android`: A value of `true` or `false` determining whether to build the Android distribution or not

-#### `renutil`
-- `version`: The version of Ren'Py to use while building the distributions
-- `registry`: A path where `renutil` data is stored.
-Mostly useful for CI environments

-#### `renotize`
-- `apple_id`: The e-Mail address belonging to the Apple ID you want to use for signing applications.
-- `password`: An app-specific password generated through the [management portal](https://appleid.apple.com/account/manage) of your Apple ID.
-- `identity`: The identity associated with your Developer Certificate which can be found in `Keychain Access` under the category "My Certificates".
-It starts with `Developer ID Application:`, however it suffices to provide the 10-character code in the title of the certificate.
-- `bundle`: The internal name for your app.
-This is typically the reverse domain notation of your website plus your application name, i.e. `com.example.mygame`.
-- `altool_extra`: An optional string that will be passed on to all `altool` runs in all commands.
-Useful for selecting an organization when your Apple ID belongs to multiple, for example.
-Typically you will not have to touch this and you can leave it empty.

 ### Example
 ```bash